weitian1993gbrsa/gbrsa2025/README.md

 ### 🔐 Updated Login System (2025)
 - **Session-based login** using `sessionStorage` instead of `localStorage`.
 - Judges are **automatically logged out** when:
-  - The app is killed or refreshed.
+  - The app is killed/closed.
-  - The user switches away to another app/tab (backgrounded).
 - Ensures no one can stay logged in indefinitely without re-authentication.

 - **Login gate** (`login.html`) → judges must log in before accessing the homepage.